THE VESSEL

 Santa Fe Island

-We visit a white sandy beach with sea lion colonies, with potential sightings of the Santa Fe land iguana.
+We visit a white sandy beach with sea lion colonies.
+There are potential sightings of the Santa Fe land iguana.
 Options include snorkeling, swimming, or a glass-bottom boat ride.

 South Plaza Island